kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - The Book of Mormon is likely not an ancient document because
   - it contains borrowed text and themes that did not exist until after Moroni supposedly buried the record in 400 CE, and
   - its story is not plausible when compared with data that we do have about ancient America.
+- The other revelatory productions of Joseph Smith are most easily explained as pseudepigrapha rather than authentic translations or revelations.
 - The method for determining that the church is true (i.e. "Moroni's Promise") functions by the same method that convinces all religious people of their respective beliefs.
 - The church's method for receiving revelation is faulty because prophets have claimed to be speaking for God when proclaiming doctrine and principles which were later recanted by the church.
 This leaves us without a way to reliably determine what God wants us to think when facing modern problems.
 - The church is full of "philosophies of men" and prizes obedience more highly than morality.

+Like I said earlier, this doesn't contain every single reason not to believe in the church, but these are what I believe to be the strongest reasons.

 ## impactful posts, articles, videos, or podcasts